Jiang-Gianni/gianni-jiang/templates/md/website.md

 ## Server Side Rendering

-With HTMX the web contents are rendered on the server which means that **it is possible to use any backend language** as long as the HTML contents are delivered to the client through the HTTP response.
+With HTMX the web contents are rendered on the server which means that **it is possible to use any backend language**: all the HTML contents are delivered to the client through the HTTP response.

 <br>